giacbrd/SmartPipeline/docs/usage.rst

 The source must be usually defined, here a straightforward ready one (from the codebase) has been used, together with a custom data item type that provides a file reference.

-More, executables examples can be found in the codebase directory ``examples``.
+More, executables examples can be found in the root sub-directory ``examples``.

 .. code-block:: python